scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 * Create a new AMI and manage your AMI catalog to avoid zombie AMIs
 * On the VM: `ps -ef | grep jupyter` to see if the server is running
 * `jupyter nbextension enable --py widgetsnbextension`

+left off here

+what follows is a copy paste of the original student hands-on for restoring and using a VM.
+As such it can be reduced down to a much smaller section here.

 # CloudBank Solution Repo: Research Computing and Cloud Images

 This tutorial introduces you, the researcher or student, to using a virtual machine ***image***